QSaman/LIPS/README.md

 # LIPS
 LogIpStatistics (LIPS) is a simple program to fetch IP address information from Apache access log.
-Basically you filter log file based on criteria like date, user and then `lips` fetch IP information from Multiple sources and generate html reports.
+Basically you filter log file based on criteria like date, user and then `lips` fetch IP information from Multiple web services, such as [Free IP Geolocation API](https://freegeoip.app/) and [ip-api](https://ip-api.com/).
+Then it generates HTML reports.
 For example:

 ```
 $ lips -d 2020/05/20 --html --country Canada --country-output /tmp/canada.htm \